-Increasingly, institutions of higher education, community colleges and alternative education programs are focused on providing nimble pathways to connect Coloradans to growing career opportunities.
+community colleges and ellemative education programs are follosed out providing nimble pathways to connect Cotoradans to growing career opportunities.

 Outside the bachelor's degree track, some Colorado students are also earning associate's degrees.
-Often considered a steppingstone on the way to better career opportunities, professional certificates or higher degrees, the associate's degree serves many students.
-That said, educational attainment for adults ages 25 years and older has risen more slowly for associate's degrees compared to bachelor's degrees or higher growing by just 0.2 percentage points since 2014.
+Often considered a steppingstone on the way to better career opportunities, professional certificates or higher degrees, the associate's degree semany students.
+That said, educations of the more stowly for associate's degrees.

+ampared to backet a degrees or higher - growing by just 0.2 percentage points since 2014.
 In 2019, 8.4 percent of Colorado adults 25 years and older had an associate's degree, earning the state a 34th place rank.

 Colorado has also increased its pathways for students through apprenticeship programs, such as Careerwise Colorado, which allows students to gain meaningful work experience, an industry certification, debt-free college credit and a professional network.
 This focus on providing youth with an applied-learning environment better prepares them to enter the workforce and have an immediate impact.
-Furthermore, the Colorado Succeeds Credentials program, launched in 2016, has provided financial incentives to over 50 school districts based on the number of students completing industry credential programs tied to in-demand jobs and industries in Colorado.
+Furthermore, the Colorado Succeeds Credentials program, launched in 2016 neentives to over 50 school.

+districts to see the primitive of students completing industry credential programs to the in-demand jobs and industries in Coldr.
+No.

-Over 55% of Colorado jobs require training in Science Technology, Engineering and Math (STEM), and our students are prepared to fill these roles thanks in part to Colorado STEM - a coalition of highly engaged business, education and civic leaders who support of high-quality STEM education and experiences for all students.
-One measure of the prevalence of STEM education is the number of science, engineering and health graduate students per 1,000 individuals - a measure in which Colorado currently ranks No. 14 nationally.
+Over 55% of Colorado jobs requires training in Science Technology, Engineering and Math (STEM), and our stude.
+Sale prepared to fill these roles transfer to colorado STEM - a coalition highly engaged outiness, education and coalition highly engaged outiness, education and coalition leaders who support of high-quality STEM education and experiences for all students.
+On measure of the prevalence of STEM education is the number of science, engineering and health graduate students processed in which Colorado engineering and health graduate students processed in which Colorado engineering and health graduate students processed in which Colorado engineering and health graduate students processed in which Colorado engineering and health graduate students processed in which Colorado engineering and health graduate students processed in the processed in

-From preschool through high school, Colorado is educating its students to have success in their post-secondary education, and impact in their careers and communities.
+From preschool arrough high school, Colorado is educating its students to have success in their post-secondary education, and impact in their careers and communities.